 Traders bought the dollar against the British pound and the Canadian dollar.
 The dollar’s status as the chief reserve currency makes the U.S. currency the primary beneficiary of concern over trade conflicts.

-However, gains were limited as analysts pointed out that the quality of capital inflows into U.S. assets has worsened noticeably in recent weeks, suggesting the dollar’s rise may be short-lived.
+But gains were limited as analysts pointed out the quality of capital inflows into U.S. assets has worsened noticeably in recent weeks, suggesting the dollar’s rise may be short-lived.

 “The quality of longer-term sticky flows into the dollar has started to weaken noticeably and we believe the dollar’s gains may be coming to a close,” said Hans Redeker, global head of foreign exchange strategy at Morgan Stanley based in London.

-The dollar edged up 0.1 percent to 95.22 against a basket of major currencies, nearing its highest level since Aug.
-27. It has gained nearly 7 percent since mid-April when trade tensions first arose.
+The dollar edged up to 95.22, nearing its highest level since Aug.
+27 against a basket of its rivals.
+It has gained nearly 7 percent since mid-April when trade tensions first arose.

-Still, gains were muted and safe-havens such as the Swiss franc and the Japanese yen were supported against higher-yielding currencies.
+But gains were muted - safe-haven currencies such as the Swiss franc and the Japanese yen were supported against higher-yielding rivals.

-The euro was on the back foot against the dollar after data showed euro zone manufacturing growth slowed to a near two-year low in August as optimism dwindled amid growing fears of an escalating global trade war.
+The euro weakened 0.1 percent against the dollar after euro zone manufacturing growth slowed to a near two-year low in August as optimism dwindled amid growing fears of an escalating global trade war, a survey showed.

-Sterling was the standout loser of the day as new concerns about Brexit negotiations and weak UK manufacturing data combined to push the British currency down 0.8 percent.
+Sterling was the standout loser of the day as new concerns about Brexit negotiations and weak UK manufacturing survey data combined to push the British currency down 0.6 percent.

-Michel Barnier, the European Union’s chief Brexit negotiator, said he was “strongly opposed” to the British government’s proposals on future trade ties after it leaves the EU.
+Michel Barnier, the European Union’s chief Brexit negotiator, said he is “strongly opposed” to the British government’s proposals on future trade ties after it leaves the EU.

-Reporting by Saikat Chatterjee; Editing by Susan Fenton
+Reporting by Saikat Chatterjee, editing by Ed Osmond